elasticio/odata-component/README.md

 ```
 IF empty field value AND allowEmptyCriteria THEN
   emit empty object
+ELSE
   CONST results = Fetch objects with value for field
   IF results.length !== 1 THEN
     Throw exception
   emit result
 ```
 * One API call per invocation

 ## Upsert Object By ID
 Update an existing entry with the id provided.
 Otherwise create a new entry.

 All types of objects programmatically detectable are covered.
-When selecting this trigger, the first input that must be configured is **Object type to fetch`.
+When selecting this trigger, the first input that must be configured is **Object type to fetch**.
 This dropdown when opened will produce a list of all object types on the system.

 ### Technical Notes
 * All Objects Programmatically Detectable Covered.